Mithilessh2010/Flight-Controller/README.md

 # Rocket Flight Controller

 This is my **custom rocket flight controller** that I designed from scratch.
 I followed a flight controller guide and **added all the optional parts to make the board nicer, safer, and more reliable**.

-This board is made for **rockets**, not drones.

 ---

 ## What This Board Does

-This flight controller handles the main electronics needed for a rocket:
+This flight controller handles the main electronics:

 - Controls servos (for fins or thrust vector control)
 - Measures movement and rotation with an IMU